msgpo/Xiret/README.md

 This application was written as the Windows Experience Index UI was removed in Windows 8.1.
 Version 1 was never published as open-source.
 Current version is RC stage 1.
 Some items are currently missing and will be uploaded when finished.

+## Known Bugs
+1. Assessments can incorrectly log data, this is due to the way data is handled.
+Fixed for RC2.

 ## Key features
  - Clean and friendly UI
  - Easily export scores as image or text